Queatz/AiLaAi/Roadmap.md

 ====

  * [ ] ? ?
 Bubble callout on messages screen to set your name and photo
- * [ ] ? ? check if messages come in as push notifications if the screen is off but the app is open on that group
  * [ ] ? ?
 Messages badge in bottom bar
  * [ ] ? ? load older messages paged when scrolling up
  * [ ] ? ?
 Reload contacts list on new message as well
- * [ ] ? ?
-Opening app from notification does not send new messages to the activity

 Todo
 ====